top of page

 A lot of people assume having a business name means they have a company.
 It does not.

-ASIC makes this very clear: if you are a sole trader and you use a name other than your own name, you may need to register a business name, but that does not make you a company.
+ASIC makes this very clear: if I am a sole trader and I use a name other than my own name, I may need to register a business name, but that does not make me a company.

 That matters because many owners think the name itself gives them protection.
 It does not.
 The business structure is what matters.